 Please be aware we will alter these plans as necessary.
 We will reach out via phone to discuss alternate means for care.
 Many facilities have modified their visitation policies and we are obligated to honor their restrictions.
 If you have a specific need, please call 919.828.0890.

-Patients are allowed two visitors per 24-hour period.
-This means the same two people in 24 hours.
-They may come and go during the 24-hour period, but they cannot switch out for two different people.
+Patients are allowed four visitors per 24-hour period.
+This means the same four people in 24 hours.
+They may come and go during the 24-hour period, but they cannot switch out for four different people.
 We will continue to monitor and update patient families as patient status changes.

 All who enter the Hospice Home are required to perform hand hygiene and will have a temperature check and will be verbally screened for shortness of breath/cough.
 Any person who does not successfully get through this screening will not be able to enter the Hospice Home.
 Our visiting hours are 8:00 a.m. – 8:00 p.m.
 Those who plan to stay overnight must be in the building before 8:00 p.m.